LCK-Andy/la-salle-demo/git_pull_strategies.md

 $ git pull --ff-only
 ```

-### Result
+### What happens?

-- The branch pointer is updated to match the remote branch.
+- Your branch is updated to match the remote branch.
-- No new commits are created.
+- No extra commits are created.

 ---

-## Configuring Default Pull Behavior
+## How to Set a Default Pull Method

-You can configure Git to use a specific strategy by default:
+You can tell Git which method to use by default:

-### Set Merge as Default
+### Use Merge as Default

 ```bash
 git config --global pull.rebase false
 ```

-### Set Rebase as Default
+### Use Rebase as Default

 ```bash
 git config --global pull.rebase true
 ```

-### Set Fast-Forward Only as Default
+### Use Fast-Forward Only as Default

 ```bash
 git config --global pull.ff only